How the Mesopotamian word for ‘elephant’ indicates Dravidian language existed in Indus Civilisation

 Given its trade links with the Persian Gulf and Mesopotamia (largely in modern-day Iraq), the paper finds that both Old Persian and Mesopotamia’s official language Akaddain might have such a word.
 In the latter it is “pīru’/‘pīri” meaning elephant and the former “pīrus” meaning ivory.

-The paper sets out to prove that these words have been borrowed from the Indus Valley by tracing them back to “pal”, the Dravidian word for “tooth”.
+The paper sets out to prove that these words have been borrowed from the Indus Valley by tracing them back to “pal”, the proto-Dravidian word for “tooth”.

 First, the paper notes that both the words for elephant in the modern Dravidian languages as well as that for tooth seem to be closely related to these Akaddain and Old Persian words.
 What is the connection between elephants and teeth?
 “Two most unfailing taxonomical features of elephants are trunks and tusks,” argues the paper, pointing out that even in Sanskrit, one word for elephant, “dantin” refers to the animal’s spectacular protruding front teeth or “danta”.